-Drones are fun to fly, but the fun runs out when the battery dies.
+Drones are fun to fly, but even the best drones will only stay aloft for about 25 minutes.
 Here are some tips to stay up in the air longer by extending your drone's battery life.

 If you are flying for fun, the best way to fly longer is to reduce the weight of the drone.
 Less weight means the motors have less to lift, so they wind up using less power.
 And that means the same battery can lift the drone for longer.
 You can take off the camera, the prop guards and any other extras you don't absolutely need.

 As soon as you remove the battery from the charger, you start to lose some of the charge.
 To get the most out of your battery, use it immediately after you charge it, when possible.
 If you can’t charge the battery just before you fly, keep it in the charger for a long as possible, use the cover that comes with the battery and store it safely.
 Don’t put the battery in the sun or expose it to excessive heat or cold.